- Home

 - Catalogs

-- Wiregrass Student Handbook and Catalog 2020-2021
+- Wiregrass Student Handbook and Catalog 2024-2025

 - Programs

-- Neuromuscular Massage Therapist - NT12
+- Neuromuscular Massage Therapist, Diploma

-Neuromuscular Massage Therapist - NT12 Diploma
+Neuromuscular Massage Therapist, Diploma (NT12) Diploma

-Program Description: The Neuromuscular Therapist diploma program consists of a sequence of courses that prepares students for careers in the field of Neuromuscular Therapy.
+The Neuromuscular Massage Therapist program consists of a sequence of courses that prepares students for careers in the field of Neuromuscular Therapy.
 Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
 Curriculum fundamentals, Swedish massage, musculoskeletal anatomy, identification of diseases and conditions, medical documentation, and client care prepare the graduate for an entry level position.
 Specialized training in nervous system pathology, postural analysis, neuromuscular therapy, muscle energy techniques, myofascial release and clinical reasoning establish this program and its graduates as specialists in their field.
 Program graduates receive a Neuromuscular Therapy diploma, which qualifies them to take the Massage and Bodywork Licensing Examination (MBLEx) offered by the Federation of State Massage Therapy Board and apply for Georgia Licensure through The Georgia Board of Massage Therapy.

 Start Terms: